ferruzzi/Gygax75-miststlkr/week2/week2-notes.md

 **Special Interest**: Use the underground entrance through the adjacent Montiero Park for an even more exciting selection

 #### Landreneau's Antiques
 **Location**: (fictional) Magazine St at General Pershing St

 **Public Interest**: An antique shop absolutely packed with all sorts of random ~~junk~~ treasures of every description.
-The shop has been run by the same family since the 1800's and some locals joke that most of the inventory was there when they opened.
+The shop has been run by the same family since the 1800's; some locals joke that most of the inventory was there when they opened.
 It's a popular stop for tourists and local artists.
-The shopkeep loves a challenge and will gladly take a commission to hunt down a particular vintage item if you have something special in mind.
+The shopkeeper loves a challenge and will gladly take a commission to hunt down a particular vintage item if you have something special in mind.

 **Special Interest**: The shopkeeper's connections go much deeper than normal folks would suspect.
-This (man?) can find you a ceremonial dagger from ancient Athens or a vial of purple nightshade extract if your pockets are deep enough and you know how to ask.
+This (man?) can find you a ceremonial dagger from ancient Athens or a vial of purple nightshade extract if your pockets are deep enough, and you know how to ask.

 ### Maps
 <img src="{{site.assets}}/images/new-orleans-redo-beige.jpg" />